libsidplayfp/VICE-testprogs/CPU/shs/readme.txt

 generally under "stable" conditions, the instruction works like

 SP = A & X
-addr = SP & M+1
+addr = SP & (H+1)  (*)

 stable conditions are when no character or sprite DMA is going on, traditionally tests for these conditions (->lorenz) run in the border area with no sprites.

-there are two unstable conditions, the first is when a DMA is going on while the instruction executes (the CPU is halted by the VIC-II) then the & M+1 part drops off and the instruction becomes
+there are two conditions that lead to somewhat surprising behaviour. the first is when a DMA is going on while the instruction executes (the CPU is halted by the VIC-II) then the & H+1 part drops off and the instruction becomes

 SP = A & X
 addr = SP

-the other unstable condition is when the addressing/indexing causes a page boundary crossing, in that case the highbyte of the target address may become equal to the value stored. this is usually avoided in code by keeping the index in a suitable range
+the other condition that was once deemed to lead to unstable behavior is when the addressing/indexing causes a page boundary crossing, in that case the highbyte of the target address is ANDed with the value to be stored (cf test 5).

+this can be avoided in code by keeping the index in a suitable range.

+note that the target address is not affected by the DMA condition; even if the & (H+1) is dropped from computation of the value to be stored, it is still preformed in the computation of the high byte of the the target address.

-the exact technical cause of both instabilities is still a bit unclear, and they can not be fully explained yet
+the exact technical cause of both behaviours is still a bit unclear, and they can not be fully explained yet

-(*) M+1 is the highbyte of the target address + 1, eg when the address is $1234
+(*) H+1 is the highbyte of the target address + 1, eg when the address is $1234
-    then M+1 is $13
+    then H+1 is $13

 --------------------------------------------------------------------------------